IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

 .. note::

-    Dpctl wheel package is placed on Pypi, but some of its dependencies (like Intel numpy) are available only in Anaconda Cloud.
-That is why install command requires additional Intel Pypi channel from Anaconda Cloud.
+    The dpctl wheel package is available on Pypi, but some of the dependencies (like Intel numpy) are available only in Anaconda Cloud.
+For this reason, please install the extra packages needed by dpctl from the Intel channel in Anaconda cloud.
+Additionally, you will need to set the ``LD_LIBRARY_PATH`` or ``PATH`` correctly.

-2. Set path to Performance Libraries in case of using ``venv`` or system Python.

 On Linux